 The private sector employs those in law enforcement to help increase security measures.
 Security guards are in increasingly high demand as companies strive to increase the safety of personnel, customers, and information/merchandise.
 In fact, the Bureau of Labor Statistics reports that Security guards will see a 6% growth rate between 2016-2026, with approximately 71,000 new jobs.
 These jobs vary, and can require working odd hours (such as graveyard shifts), yet can be rewarding to those interested in the world of law enforcement but not looking to become police officers.

-Private investigations is another area within the law enforcement world.
-Within the private investigation arena you will find people either starting their own practices, or working for larger firms with a need for specialists in running background checks, or locating missing persons, etc. Private investigators will occasionally also find themselves called upon by legal counsels to give testimony in court about the information that they have gathered in the course of their work.
+Private investigations is another area of the law enforcement world.
+Within the private investigation arena, you will find people either starting their own practices, or working for larger firms with a need for specialists in running background checks, or locating missing persons, etc. Private investigators will occasionally also find themselves called upon by legal counsels to give testimony in court about the information that they have gathered in the course of their work.

 Those wishing to pursue careers in the world of law enforcement should be aware that the requirements for these jobs shift around depending on the area, and should check with local law enforcement agencies for details.

 ||Kaplan University Kaplan University's campus locations provide the facilities, faculty, staff and career programs to help you achieve your personal goals.
 You can learn from professionals specializing in identifying career opportunities and preparing students for a brighter future.
 Learn More >|

 ||Grand Canyon University (GCU) With a spotlight on intellectual creativity and innovation for the 21stcentury, the College of Humanities and Social Sciences at GCU provides a job focused education.
 It blends the study of traditional humanities in a modern context.
 Through academic inquiry and beyond the box thinking, the college advances our society and its accomplishments.
 Learn More >|